By John Salak –

 There have even been rare cases where wild animals have learned to chat with humans.
 Over years a lowland gorilla named Koko, for example, was taught over 1,000 words in American sign language and more than 2,000 verbal commands.

 Okay, that’s cool but rare and a lot of work was put into being able to strike up a conversation with Koko.
 Not that connecting to animals in whatever form isn’t a win-win.
 Therapy animals are all the rage.
 Then, of course, there are your basic pets.
 Two-thirds of American households have some kind of pet and the federal government maintains they can be a furry or feathery elixir of sorts, helping owners to decrease stress, improve heart health and even help build emotional and social skills in children.

 But do pets get anything out of this?
 Plenty.
 There is food, protection, healthcare, unlimited belly rubs and ear scratches, and probably toys at the holidays.
 Heck, a lot of domesticated pets have it so good, they have learned how to ask their human partners for favors via a bark, whine, tail wag, nose nudge or that not-so-subtle look that cries “hey fats, get off the couch.
 I gotta hit the can.”

 Come on, admit it, this is all cute and cuddly.
 But all this animal talk begs a bigger question.
-If Fido the dog, Chow Chow the cat, or Slim Jim your potbelly pig are up for a tête-à-tête or a good old fashioned face-to-snout chat, are wild animals looking for an interspecies yackety-yak?
-And if they are, what could they possibly want.
+If Fido the dog, Chow Chow the cat, or Slim Jim your potbelly pig is up for a tête-à-tête or a good old-fashioned face-to-snout chat, are wild animals looking for an interspecies yackety-yak?
+And if they are, what could they possibly want?
 Retribution?